-In July we will provide convenience stores with a catalogue of eligible products.
-We will provide a date from which you can order, and you cannot start selling prior to September 5.
+In the week of July 22, we will provide convenience stores with a catalogue of eligible products.
+Convenience stores can start ordering from July 29, 2024, but cannot start selling prior to September 5, 2024.

 In September, we will provide grocery stores with a catalogue of eligible products.
 We will provide a date from which you can order, and you cannot start selling prior to October 31.